BookGeneratorApp/free-hosting/README.md

 # free-services
-free-services is a Markdown Free Hosting Services List.
+free-services is a Markdown Free Online Services List.

 ## Free Web Hosting:
 1. [InfinityFree](https://infinityfree.net/): InfinityFree offers unlimited disk space and bandwidth, supporting PHP, MySQL, and more.
 It provides a website builder and free subdomains.